 The Office of General Counsel (“OGC”) provides professional legal advice, representation, rulemaking services, research, preventative law, and counsel to the District.
 OGC attorneys and support team work closely together to provide responsive, timely and accurate legal services and assistance to the District, including its Governing Board, Executive Team and its component units.
 OGC responsibilities include matters relating to the District’s regulatory programs, and other legal matters outside of the regulatory arena, including contracts, procurement, land management and personnel matters.

-The District’s Employee & External Relations Director oversees the Human Resources Office as well as the Public Affairs Bureau.
-The Employee & External Relations Division also houses the District’s Ombudsman, who provides assistance to the public by mediating citizen disputes with the District and ensuring citizen’s concerns are appropriately addressed.
+The District’s Employee, Outreach and General Services Division Director oversees the Communications and Board Services Bureau, General Services Bureau, Government and Community Affairs Office and the Human Resources Office.
+The division also houses the District’s Ombudsman, who provides assistance to the public by mediating citizen disputes with the District and ensuring citizen’s concerns are appropriately addressed.

 Communications and Board Services

 The Communications and Board Services Bureau communicates the District’s mission and strategic priorities to internal and external audiences, Board Members, and the news media.
-The bureau includes the Communications and Board Services sections.
+The bureau includes the Board and Executive Services Section and the Communications Section.

 The Board & Executive Services Section performs management service functions supporting the 13‑member Governing Board, Executive Office and the Public Affairs Bureau.
 The section also provides video production services for all divisions, and covers switchboard/receptionist functions at District Headquarters.